-During the year ended December 31, 2023, we incurred subordinated incentive fees on income of \$12.6 million based upon the performance of our portfolio.
-We did not incur any capital gains incentive fees during the year ended December 31, 2023.
+During the twelve months ended June 30, 2024, we incurred subordinated incentive fees on income of \$13.5 million based upon the performance of our portfolio.
+We did not incur or accrue any capital gains incentive fees during the twelve months ended June 30, 2024.

-If the subordinated incentive fee on income for the year ended December 31, 2023 was calculated under the terms of the Proposed Advisory Agreement, the amount of the subordinated incentive fee on income payable by us to our Adviser for such period would have increased from approximately \$12.6 million to approximately \$12.7 million, which represents an increase of approximately 1.1%.
+If the subordinated incentive fee on income for the twelve months ended June 30, 2024 was calculated under the terms of the Proposed Advisory Agreement, the amount of the subordinated incentive fee on income payable by us to our Adviser for such period would have decreased from \$13.5 million to \$13.0 million, which represents a decrease of \$0.5 million or 3.8%.

-We evaluate the capital gains incentive fee for expense and accrual based on accumulated net realized gains (net of accumulated realized losses) and net unrealized appreciation (net of unrealized depreciation); however, under the terms of the Current Advisory Agreement, the fee actually payable to our Advisor is based on accumulated net realized gains (net of accumulated realized losses) and unrealized depreciation and no such fee is payable with respect to unrealized appreciation unless and until such appreciation is actually realized.
+We evaluate the capital gains incentive fee for expense and accrual based on accumulated net realized gains (net of accumulated realized losses) and net unrealized appreciation (net of unrealized depreciation); however, under the terms of the Current Advisory Agreement, the fee actually payable to our Adviser is based on accumulated net realized gains (net of accumulated realized losses) and unrealized depreciation and no such fee is payable with respect to unrealized appreciation unless and until such appreciation is actually realized.
 As of December 31, 2023, the Current Advisory Agreement did not result in an expense accrual relating to the capital gains incentive fees in the Company's financial statements.

-If the expense and accrual for the capital gains incentive fee for the year ended December 31, 2023 was calculated under the terms of the Proposed Advisory Agreement (assuming the effective date of the Proposed Advisory Agreement was January 1, 2023), the amount of the capital gains incentive fee expense for the year ended December 31, 2023 would have increased from \$0 to approximately \$0.5 million and the total outstanding accrual as of December 31, 2023 would have been \$0.5 million.
-This is due to the fact that, under the Proposed Advisory Agreement, the Company's historical net realized losses since inception would be reset to zero as of the effective date of the Proposed Advisory Agreement (which for illustration is assumed to be January 1, 2023), the cost basis of the investments held as of January 1, 2023, solely for purposes of the calculation of the capital gains incentive fee under the Proposed Advisory Agreement, would be deemed to be equal to the fair value thereof as of December 31, 2022 and the net fair value increase resulting from the Company's net realized loss and net unrealized appreciation from January 1, 2023 through December 31, 2023, in each case net of the impact of tax expense or benefit on such items, would require a capital gains incentive fee expense accrual of \$0.5 million for the year ended December 31, 2023 and an ending accrual of \$0.5 million as of December 31, 2023, representing an increase in expense of \$0.5 million.
-However, under the terms of the Proposed Advisory Agreement (and consistent with the Current Advisory Agreement), the expense and accrual would not actually be payable to our Adviser unless and until such unrealized appreciation is actually realized in the future, and assuming that the Company continued to be in a net positive change in fair value position from the effective date of the Proposed Advisory Agreement through the period such gains were realized.
+If the expense and accrual for the capital gains incentive fee for the twelve months ended June 30, 2024 was calculated under the terms of the Proposed Advisory Agreement (assuming the effective date of the Proposed Advisory Agreement was July 1, 2023), there would have been no capital gains incentive fee expense or accrual for the twelve months ended June 30, 2024, representing no change from the Current Advisory Agreement.
+Under the Proposed Advisory Agreement, the Company's historical net realized losses since inception would be reset to zero as of the effective date of the Proposed Advisory Agreement (which for illustration is assumed to be July 1, 2023), the cost basis of the investments held as of July 1, 2023, solely for purposes of the calculation of the capital gains incentive fee under the Proposed Advisory Agreement, would be deemed to be equal to the fair value thereof as of June 30, 2023 and the net fair value increase resulting from the Company's net realized loss and net unrealized appreciation from July 1, 2023 through June 30, 2024, in each case net of the impact of tax expense or benefit on such items, the cumulative effect of which would result in no capital gains incentive fee expense or accrual for the twelve months ended June 30, 2024.
+Under the terms of the Proposed Advisory Agreement (and consistent with the Current Advisory Agreement), no fee would be payable to our Adviser unless and until unrealized appreciation is actually realized in the future, and assuming that the Company is in a net positive change in fair value position from the effective date of the Proposed Advisory Agreement (assuming that the Company is in a net positive change in fair value position from the effective date of the Proposed Advisory Agreement through the period such gains were realized.

-Below is a presentation of the effect of the Proposed Advisory Agreement on a pro forma basis for the year ended December 31, 2023:
+Below is a presentation of the effect of the Proposed Advisory Agreement on a pro forma basis for the twelve months ended June 30, 2024: